-The program requires students to complete an internship.
-This option involves a structured and supervised work experience that enables students to gain job-related skills that assist them in achieving their desired career goals.
+The program requires students to complete an internship or take an additional elective course.
+The internship option involves a structured and supervised work experience that enables students to gain job-related skills that assist them in achieving their desired career goals.